-No single item of furniture reflects better, the explosion of affluence which took place during the 18th and 19th centuries than the dining table.
-Only 200 Years earlier, at the end of the 16th century, the dominant piece of furniture was still the long oak dining table, but by 1800 popular pattern books were being introduced with a multitude of different varieties and designs.
+No single item of furniture reflects better, the explosion of affluence which took place during the 18th and 19th centuries, than the Antique Table.
+Only 200 Years earlier, at the end of the 16th century, the dominant piece of furniture was still the long oak dining table, but by the 1800’s, popular pattern books were being introduced with a multitude of different varieties and designs.

-The earliest forms were only used by the very rich.
-The Great halls in larger properties were the setting for meals in medieval times, the Lord of the house and his family would have ate at trestle, kitchen tables which were basically large planks of wood supported by trestles.
-These pieces of English furniture could be easily dismantled so that the hall could be used for dancing.
+The earliest forms of antique tables were only used by the very rich.
+The Great halls in larger properties were the setting for meals in medieval times.
+The Lord of the house and his family would have ate at trestle kitchen tables which were basically large planks of wood supported by trestles.
+These pieces of English antique furniture could be easily dismantled so that the hall could be used for dancing.

 By the Tudor period the Lord and his family would dine in a separate room rather than the great hall and this was the start of the fixed refectory table.
 It was a long joined piece of furniture that was made from the 1550s to 1700s and then reproduced in the Victorian and Edwardian times.
-Some early examples have huge single plank tops which are very rare, but most have two or three long planks of wood along the top, made from solid oak or pine, but very rare examples are in elm or a combination of the two together.
+Some early examples have huge single plank tops which are very rare, but most have two or three long planks of wood along the top, made from solid Oak or Pine.
+Very rare examples are in Elm or a combination of the two together.

-As the number of smaller houses increased in the mid 1600s, folding gate leg designs were used for dining and some were up to ten feet long.
+As the number of smaller houses increased in the mid 17th Century, folding gate leg table designs were used for dining and some were up to ten feet long.
 By the 18th Century, advances in joinery construction meant that the stretchers joining the legs of the gate leg were no longer needed, and so the drop leaf was born.
-These large farmhouse tables had six legs but later only four as it allowed two of the corner legs to swing out to an angle of ninety degrees to support the leaves.
+These large farmhouse antique tables had six legs but later only four as it allowed two of the corner legs to swing out to an angle of ninety degrees to support the leaves.
 Some have plain bar supports which might be grooved, with baluster, bobbin, or spiral turning and when they are worn with a rich patina over the years can look beautiful.
 Carving on friezes and stretchers can be seen on early models with fold over tops, but not on larger gate legs with fall flaps.
-Most of the 17th century gate legs were made in oak or elm, while the finest were made of walnut, cedar or yew.
-Other designs include the lowboy and cricket table, smaller charming occasional pieces built for country homes.
+Most of the 17th century gate legs were made in Oak or Elm, while the finest were made of Walnut, Cedar or Yew.
+Other designs include the lowboy and cricket table, smaller charming occasional antique tables built for country homes.

-By the end of the 17th century, formal dining rooms were in fashion and the large central table was now the focus of the dining room.
-The design of chairs changed through the years as by the end of Queen Anne period both wooden tables and chairs were usually supported on cabriole legs without stretchers.
-The supports consisted of legs joined at right angles to sturdy rails and wooden knuckle hinges set into the central under frame.
+By the end of the 17th century, formal dining rooms were in fashion and the large central table was now the main focus.
+The design of chairs changed and by the end of Queen Anne period, both antique wooden tables and chairs were usually supported on cabriole legs without stretchers.
+The supports consisted of legs joined at right angles to sturdy rails and wooden knuckle hinges.
 Early examples had outward curves and the cabriole legs had carved acanthus leaves or lion masks finished with carved claw and ball feet.

-In the Victorian era, a mass of new designs emerged to fulfil the large demands from the new rise of the middle class wealth.
-The extending dining table with a wind out mechanism and winding handle (crank handle) was made; the centre would have from one to five additional removable leaves.
-The earlier models of this type would have been a drawer leaf pull out action but they were the same concept and style.
+The Victorian extending dining table with a wind out mechanism and winding handle (crank handle) was made.
+The centre would have from one to five additional removable leaves.
+The earlier models of this type would have been a drawer leaf pull out action but was difficult to use.
 They stand on turned legs with casters so they can wind in and out easily.
-Occasionally there is a compartment for storing the additional leaves but this is quite rare to see so when the additional leaves were not in use they would be stored in a dark cupboard and only brought out on special occasions; this is why so often the tops are so different in colour due to fading of the sun light.
-Some of the earlier Georgian models had a drop leaf centre with two D shaped ends that joined together to make it larger.
-They were very flexible as the two end sections could be stood against the wall when not in use, but put together when it was needed to increase the size.
-They are held together with D clips (metal straps slotted into brackets on the underside of the top)
+Occasionally there is a compartment for storing the additional leaves but this is quite rare.
+When the leaves were not in use, they would be stored in a dark cupboard and only brought out on special occasions.
+This is why so often the tops are different in colour due to fading of the sun light.

 Smaller occasional furniture appeared for the Lady for storing sewing materials called the work box.
-They date from the late 18th century onwards and can vary considerably in form.
+They date from the late 18th century but appear more frequently in Victorian tables.
+They can vary considerably in form.
 The majority have silk bags underneath that pull out on sliding rails and some have hinged lids that open to reveal interiors fitted for sewing materials, pin cushions and small lids.
 Others have hinged flap tops and pull out sides.
 The famous cabinet designer and furniture maker Thomas Sheraton designed one with a retractable fire screen.